TristanKnox/WebCheckers/docs/DesignDoc.md

 If the player is in a game the PostResignRoute is activated to ensure that the players opponent is notified.
 Either way, the player is then removed from the player lobby and then the player is removed from the sessions attributes.
 Finally, the user is redirected to the home page where they will then see the option to sign in.

+####Resignation

+A user is able to resign from a game before the game is over.
+When a user is in a game there is a resign button.
+If the resign button is pushed the PostResignationRoute is activated.
+The first thing that happens is that the current player is accessed through the session.
+That player is placed back into the player lobby before the player is passed to the game center’s resignation method.
+The resignation method flags the game associated with the given player as over and the player is removed from the game.
+Finally, back in PostResignationRoute, an info message is returnd informing the client side that someone has resigned.